- Not Evaluated

 Meet Raja the Asian Elephant

-Raja is the male elephant in the Woburn Safari Park herd, living with four females Chandrika, Damini, Yu Zin and calf Tarli, in a specially designed house.
+Raja is the male elephant in the Woburn Safari Park herd, living with four females Chandrika, Damini, Yu Zin and juvenile Tarli, in a specially designed house.